Chrisld50/Weather-Report/README.md

 * The city that is called will be saved and can be clicked on to show the data.
 * The color changes on the UV description for green being good UV, yellow being moderate and red being severe.

-The goal of this application was to pull the current weather for a city in real time along with the 5 day forecast utilizing javascript, .moment and web APIs.
-I learned how to utilize web api and fetch/.then to pull information that I need to display to the webpage that I created.
-The difficulty that came to me in this process was trying to create buttons with the past searches utilizing localStorage.
-I also found difficulty in the different API that I had to use to create this page.

 # Technologies
 * Javascript
 * Openweathermap API